wdwgonzales/CoSEM/README.md

 <br />

 The corpus can be accessed [here](https://github.com/wdwgonzales/CoSEM/blob/main/Corpus/COSEM_v4_publicrelease_SEP172023.zip).
-You need to click on 'Download' from the upper right menu.
+You need to click on 'Download' from the upper right menu or "View raw" in the center.
+The file is in `zip` format.
+It needs to be decompressed/unzipped before use.

 <br />